Our democracy works best when we all participate and everyone weighs in on who gets elected.

 We believe that the full participation of young people in the political process is essential to a truly representative, vibrant democracy.
 Together young people have the power to elect the next generation of leaders who will fight for our shared vision of the future, but only if we vote.

-MASSPIRG’s New Voters Project works on dozens of campuses across the country to activate the largest voting block in the country.
+MASSPIRG’s New Voters Project works on dozens of campuses across the state to activate the largest voting block in the country.
 Through class presentations, educational events, and online outreach we work to make sure every student has the opportunity to have their voice heard in our elections.

 Together we can have an impact on our future, on our state, and the country.